-What type of animals qualify as a foster candidate?
+What types of animals qualify as a foster candidate?

 Why is the foster care program so important?

-- Foster care enhances adoptability of animals because attention in a loving environment helps to socialize them.
+- Foster care enhances adoptability of animals by providing socialization in a loving environment.

 - Foster care alleviates overcrowding at the shelter.

-- Often a foster caregiver provides better information to a prospective adopter, e.g., is the pet housebroken?, does it like children or other animals?, what are its fears?, etc.
+- Often a foster caregiver can provide more accurate information to any prospective adopters, e.g., are they housebroken?, do they like children or other animals?, what are their fears?, etc.

 What are the responsibilities of the foster parent?

-- The foster "parent" agrees to shelter and feed the animal in their home and to provide a safe and loving environment.
+1. The foster parent agrees to provide adequate food and shelter in a safe and loving environment

-- If medical problems arise, the foster parent agrees to clear all veterinary visits with ICACS before making them, to take the animal to a veterinarian specified by ICACS, and to administer medications and follow up care as prescribed by the veterinarian.
+2. If medical attention is required, the foster parent agrees to administer medications and follow up care as instructed by the veterinarian

-- If the foster pet needs to be returned before the termination date of foster care, the foster parents are urged to notify ICACS 48 hours in advance so that other arrangements may be made for space and care.
+5. If the foster pet needs to be returned, the foster parents are to notify ICACS 48 hours in advance so that other arrangements may be made for care.

-- The foster parent is responsible for returning the pet to the shelter at the termination of foster care.
+6. The foster parent is responsible for returning the pet to the shelter when instructed.
 In some cases, the animal may have to be returned periodically during foster care for checkups or medical care.

-- The foster parent understands that the animals are the sole property of ICACS and therefore agrees not to sell, trade or give the animal away.
+7. The foster parent understands that the animals are the sole property of ICACS and therefore agrees not to sell, trade, or give the animal away.
 It is understood that any adoption of the fostered animal must take place only through ICACS.

 Steps to follow to become a foster caregiver:

-- An application is completed by the prospective foster parent.
+1. An application and driving release form are completed by the prospective foster parent

-- Applicant attends a Foster Parent Orientation at the shelter.
+2. Applicant attends a Foster Parent Orientation at the shelter

 Get the online foster form here: Current Foster Application